glmack/dsc-1-05-02-introduction-summary-seattle-ds-career-040119/README.md

 ## All About SQL

 One of the biggest challenges for a data scientist is getting access to the data you need.
 In previous sections we showed you how to import data from csv and xls files.
 In this section, we're going to do a deep dive into the Structured Query Language (SQL - often pronounced as either "S - Q - L" or "sequel").
-In many companies, the majority of their data is stored in SQL databases, so it's incredibly important for a professional data scientist to be comfortable with retriving information using SQL.
+In many organizations, the majority of their data is stored in SQL databases, so it's incredibly important for a professional data scientist to be comfortable with retriving information using SQL.

 ### Database Basics

-In the next couple of lessons, we'll make sure you can connect to a SQL database from Jupyter notebook and that you learn some of the basic ideas underlying SQL.
+In the next couple of lessons, we'll make sure you can connect to a SQL database from Jupyter Notebook and that you learn some of the basic ideas underlying SQL.
 We then run you through the various data types commonly found in SQL databases and which ones you should use for what sorts of data.

 ### SELECT

-We then dig into the command you're going to use most often - the `SELECT` statement which is used to retrive data from a database.
+We then explore the command you're going to use most often - the `SELECT` statement which is used to retrive data from a database.

 ### Filtering and Ordering

-We then dig into the `WHERE` and `ORDER BY` commands that allow you to retrive a subset of the data in a table and control the order in which it's retured.
+We then dig into the `WHERE` and `ORDER BY` commands that allow you to retrieve a subset of the data in a table and control the order in which it's returned.

 ### Relationships in SQL

-After that we dig into one of the most powerful features of SQL - it's ability to join related tables, running you through the various types of join's you're likely to encounter when trying to pull the information you need from an organizational database.
+After that we look at one of the most powerful features of SQL - it's ability to join related tables, running you through the various types of join's you're likely to encounter when trying to pull the information you need from an organizational database.

 ### Grouping in SQL